mooivanver88/codex-1up/README.md

 - ✅ Includes a **minimal AGENTS.md** so agents pick the right tool every time
 - ✅ Works on **macOS** and **Linux** (Windows via **WSL**)

+> ⚠️ **ATTENTION:** This tool is designed for experienced users.
+You can misconfigure or harm your system with this.
+Use it wisely.

 > **Why use this?**
 > Because the best AI coding outcomes come from the *right tools + sane defaults*:
 > - **AST‑grep** for precise, structure‑aware refactors (no brittle grep)